ARMmbed/mbed-os-5-docs/docs/reference/api/platform/CriticalSectionLock.md

 ## CriticalSectionLock

 The CriticalSectionLock class provides a mechanism to access a resource without interruption.
 With the `lock` API, you can enter critical section with interrupts disabled.
-The `unlock` API is the exit from critical section, and the state of interrupts is restored upon exit.
-Nesting of critical section is supported, and interrupts are enabled only when we exit from last nested critical section.
+The `unlock` API is the exit from critical section, and the destructor restores the state of interrupts upon exit.
+Nesting of critical section is supported, and the destructor enables interrupts only when you exit from the last nested critical section.

 CriticalSectionLock class is based on RAII approach.
-In other words, lock is acquired in constructor and destroyed automatically when out of scope as part of destructor.
+In other words, the constructor acquires the lock, and the destructor destroys it automatically when it is out of scope.
 We do not recommend you use CriticalSectionLock as global or a member of a class because you will enter critical section on object creation, and all interrupts will be disabled.

 <span class="notes">**Note:** You must not use time-consuming operations, standard library and RTOS functions inside critical section.</span>